syyclops/open-operator/README.md

 A lot of the work for this project involves extracting information from these different data siloes and aligning the systems.

+## Tools

+1. Building Documents: Drawings/Plans, O&M Manuals, submittals, etc.
+2. Memory: History of all conversations and everything that occurred in the building
+3. Real time and historical performance data of the building
+4. API Integrations: Work Order System, Energy Bills
+5. Domain Knowledge: Industry Standards and guidlines
+6. Simulation & Prediction Models: Ability to run simulations to see how the building might react

 ## Get Started

 A step-by-step series of examples that tell you how to get a development environment running: